DeeKay29/BattleshipGame/readme.md

 ## Contact

+Go ahead.
+Contact me.
+Use the links below to reach me.
+Although I am a beginner, I will try to answer any doubts.

 Dawid Kurowski - [Follow me on LinkedIn]([linkedin-url]) - dkurowski.kontakt@gmail.com

 Project link: [Battleship Game by @DeeKay29]([project-link])

 <p align="right">(<a href="#readme-top">back to top</a>)</p>